richardso21/SERP2021-BGSUB/README.md

 1. Check and tune the hyperparameters(variables) in the `FgSegNet.py` script.

-    - You can change the `scene` name to differentiate between models for different image sets.
+    - You can change the `scene` name to differentiate between models for different image sets. _(Scene name defaults to "BGSUB")_
     - Change `num_frames` to match the number of annotated image samples.
     - Alter `batch_size` according to your computing resources (smaller batch size requies less resources).